House Dems subpoena Energy Secretary Rick Perry for Ukraine docs in impeachment inquiry

 The House Intelligence, Foreign Affairs and Oversight Committees requested "key documents" from Perry by Oct.
 18, the chairmen announced in a press release.

+Department of Energy (DOE) Spokeswoman Shaylyn Hynes told Fox News, "The Department of Energy is aware of the House Committees’ letter to Secretary Perry and it is currently under review by DOE's Office of General Counsel."

-Democrats have already subpoenaed Secretary of State Mike Pompeo, the Pentagon,the White House Office of Management and Budget and U.S. Ambassador to the European Union Gordon Sondland for documents as lawmakers probe a July 25 phone call between President Trump and his Ukrainian counterpart, Volodymyr Zelensky.
+Democrats have already subpoenaed Secretary of State Mike Pompeo, the Pentagon, the White House Office of Management and Budget and U.S. Ambassador to the European Union Gordon Sondland for documents as lawmakers probe a July 25 phone call between President Trump and his Ukrainian counterpart, Volodymyr Zelensky.

 “Recently, public reports have raised questions about any role you may have played in conveying or reinforcing the president’s stark message to the Ukrainian president," Democratic Reps.
 Adam Schiff, Elijah Cummings and Eliot Engel said of Perry.
 “These reports have also raised significant questions about your efforts to press Ukrainian officials to change the management structure at a Ukrainian state-owned energy company to benefit individuals involved with Rudy Giuliani’s push to get Ukrainian officials to interfere in our 2020 election."